dsavickij/unicorn-microservice-platform/README.md

 * **Unicorn.Core.Service.ServiceDiscovery** - https://localhost:8003/swagger/index.html

-## Creation of a new Unicorn microservice
+## Creation of new Unicorn microservice

 Every Unicorn microservice should provide SDK in the form of nuget package in order to let other microservices to call it.
 For microservice to call other microservice\'s HTTP or gRPC service only SDK and service configuration in ServiceDiscovery is needed.
 Of course, the caller is also required to use infrastructure packages.